 Awardees will commit to the following:

-- Attendance at a required kick-off training/implementation meeting designed to help participants organize project plans, share best practices and address barriers to success.
+- Attendance at a required office hour session designed to help participants organize project plans, share best practices and address barriers to success.
 There will be several offerings of this to accommodate all schedules.
+Participants can go to a general session hosted by project lead, Andi Adkins Pogue, or a CAC-specific session.
+Dates and times are listed on the ZTC at CRC PD Calendar Page.

 - Participate in the self-paced Canvas course: Free the Textbook: An Introduction to OER.
 This class provides invaluable resources designed to help faculty understand the need for OER, open licensing and copyright, accessibility, and provides a starting point to search for OER that can be adopted, revised, and remixed.

-- Successfully produce deliverables agreed upon during the application process (e.g. category 2 applicant publishes revised OER textbooks for all classes, which are fully accessible and contain culturally relevant examples and/or content by the start of the fall 2022 semester.
+- Successfully produce deliverables agreed upon during the application process (e.g. category 2 applicant publishes revised OER textbooks for all classes, which are fully accessible and contain culturally relevant examples and/or content by the start of the fall 2023 semester.
+These should be shared through Module Assignment 4 in the Free the Textbook course.

 - Teach the course(s) using newly adopted/created/revised OER in all assigned sections for the 2022/23 academic year, and commit to requiring only free course materials for at least the next five academic years through 2027.